tanmay1978/WorkflowAgent/README.md

        "input": "Hello"
      }
      ```
-3. Check the response for AI-generated output.
+3. Check the response for AI-generated output from the Together AI API.

 ---